Engineering Co-op program

 - First-time co-ops must work a minimum of seven months (summer plus semester).

-- Have a sophomore standing prior to beginning the co-op.
+- Have a sophomore standing prior to beginning the co-op program.

 Where are engineering co-ops stationed?Co-op students may be assigned to the field or central office – about half of the positions are in field locations and the other half in the central complex in Ames.
 Field assignments usually require a valid driver's license.